cs2113-s23/cs2113-s23.github.io/syllabus.md

 - Comments must be substantive.
 - Select readable variable names and method names.
 - Use consistent indentation (preferred: two or four spaces).
-- Submit code that compiles on the class server (**non-compiling code will not be graded**).
+- Submit code that compiles (**non-compiling code will not be graded**).
-  - Additionally, your code should be compile in a standard, pre-described way for the class (e.g., javac` without additional libraries, except perhaps the final project)
+  - Additionally, your code should be compile in a standard, pre-described way for the class (e.g., `javac` without additional libraries, except perhaps the final project).
 - Be able to describe and answer questions about your code when prompted.

 ## Grading

 ### Grading Breakdown
-   * 8%: Self-Guided Worksheets
+   * 7%: Self-Guided Worksheets 1 - 7
    * 1%: Lab 0
+   * 1%: Worksheet 0
-   * 20%: Labs 1+
+   * 20%: Labs 1-3
    * 30%: Projects
    * 40%: Exams (2x 20% each)
    * 1%: Participation/Attendence